GENPACK: KPI-Guided Multi-Criteria Genetic Algorithm for Industrial 3D Bin Packing: Experimental Design

 \subsection{Baselines}

-We compared GENPACK against seven algorithms covering classical heuristics, learning-based methods, and our constructive–hybrid variants (Table~\ref{tab:baselines}).
+We compared GENPACK against seven algorithms covering classical heuristics, learning-based methods, and our constructive--hybrid variants (Table~\ref{tab:baselines}).
 External baselines include O3D-BPP-PCT~\cite{zhao2022pct}, GOPT~\cite{xiong2024gopt}, Extreme Point~\cite{crainic2008extreme}, and Sisyphus~\cite{demisse2012mixed}.
-Internal baselines include MaxRects~\cite{jylanki2010maxrects}, Hybrid-GA, and Hybrid-GA (+PP), which represent successive stages of our pipeline and isolate the effect of each component.
+Internal baselines include MaxRects~\cite{jylanki2010maxrects}, GENPACK, and GENPACK (+PP), which represent successive stages of our pipeline and isolate the effect of each component.

 This selection ensures balanced evaluation across three categories: classical heuristics that remain widely used in practice, recent learning-based approaches, and ablated hybrid variants showing the contributions of evolutionary refinement and post-processing.